 Normally, members of senior executive management who are not members of the Board of Directors will participate in Board and Board committee meetings to present information, make recommendations, and be available for direct interaction with Board members.

 However, the Board of Directors will have at least two regularly scheduled meetings a year at which there will be executive sessions for the independent directors to meet without members of the Company’s management being present; such executive sessions shall be presided over by the Lead Director and may occur at meetings either independent of or in conjunction with regularly scheduled meetings of the Board of Directors.
 The independent directors may meet without management present at such other times as they determine appropriate.

-The Board of Directors shall at all times have an Audit Committee, a Nominating and Governance Committee and a Compensation Committee, each comprised solely of independent directors.
+The Board of Directors shall at all times have an Audit Committee, a Nominating and Governance Committee, a Compensation Committee and a Sustainability Committee, each comprised solely of independent directors.
 The Board shall evaluate and determine the circumstances under which it will form or disband other Board committees.

 In addition to the requirement that a majority of the Board satisfy the independence standards discussed above, members of the Audit Committee must also satisfy any additional independence requirements imposed by the NYSE or the SEC.
 Specifically, directors serving on the Audit Committee may not directly or indirectly receive any compensation from the Company other than the fees they receive for serving as directors.